 We have been very aware of the frustration that many people in the fitness industry feel in regards to the scope of nutrition they are able to work with.
 As a result we have worked for many years in extending our courses to help fill this gap.
 Cadence Health and Nutrition Courses

 assists in 'providing nutrition information' by suppling you with:

 Read more of the detail!

 - A full set of healthy eating fact sheets you can print and pass onto clients ranging from everything from caffeine to yoghurt.

 - All students have access to our private Student Facility which holds the very latest national and global reports, including the Dietary Guidelines, WHO policy, OECD Obesity Reports and much much more, giving you access to the latest 'Guidelines' 24 / 7.

 - Our courses are not only written at a tertiary level we offer you extended readings, webinars and research reports so that you are as up-to-date as we are.

 .
 If you read over the document (they are quite brief but detailed), you will also find specific details determining just what is acceptable sources of information and so on.
 If you have trouble just flick Olga an email (firstname.lastname@example.org

+Want to give nutrition and dietary advice legally?
 Personal Trainers - legally entitled to provide basic dietary advice